Nicolás Vigneri: Managerial career

 Immediately after retiring, Vigneri became the manager of his last club Uruguay Montevideo.
 He left the club in November 2022, and took over Plaza Colonia the following 5 January, after Alejandro Apud's resignation.

+Vigneri left Plaza Colonia on a mutual agreement on 17 May 2023, after finishing 12th in the Apertura tournament.
+He subsequently led Rampla Juniors to a promotion to the top tier before opting to leave the club on 30 January 2024.